-Tsw eczema?
+TSW eczema?
 A special request blog about a phenomenon that receives too little attention: Withdrawal symptoms when using hormone ointments, or ‘Topical Steroid Withdrawal’ (TSW), ‘red skin syndrome’ or ‘topical steroid addiction’.
-An underexposed problem in the consultation room, but a hot item on the internet and in the Netherlands.
+An underexposed problem during consultations, but a hot topic on the internet and in the Netherlands.

 Hormone ointments are the first choice when treating inflammatory skin conditions such as eczema, psoriasis, lichen planus and many other dermatological skin conditions.
 Hormone ointments inhibit inflammation in the skin, so that complaints such as itching, scaling and redness disappear.
 Read more about how to properly lubricate a hormone ointment .

 What about withdrawal symptoms also called topical Steroid Withdrawal (TSW)

 TSW is a potential clinical side effect that can occur when hormone ointments are used incorrectly or overused and then discontinued.
 It involves inappropriate, prolonged, and frequent use of moderate to high potency topical corticosteroids.
 In particular, the thin and sensitive parts of the body, such as the face and genital area, are most often affected.

 In the literature, this phenomenon is poorly defined and extremely little studied.
 There is no explanation and immunological mechanism behind this phenomenon.
 Having atopy (predisposition to asthma, hay fever and eczema) is a risk factor.
 One particular finding is that adult women who blush easily are at additional risk.
 Some cases have also been reported in children with eczema.